Application rules

 2. In the event of occurrences caused the so-called force majeure, precluding the realisation of the Festival, and/or the ensemble’s arrival or stay in Poland, the Festival organizer and participants shall not seek any material redress (in particular a refund of travel expenses, or compensation for organizational activities).

 3. The participants shall follow all the safety procedures and regulations applicable during the Festival; the aforementioned procedures and regulations shall be communicated to the participants on a need-to-know basis, and in the course of the organizational activities.
+The participants are also obliged to abide by the rules of the Festival discipline.
+The participants who violate them may be dismissed from the Festival.

 4. In emergency or unforeseen situations, any final decision is made by the Director of the Festival.